When Should You Get an Alignment Check?

-- Vehicle pull—alignment issues can affect more than just the physical appearance of your vehicle.
+- The Vehicle Pulls—alignment issues can affect more than just the physical appearance of your vehicle.
 It can also impact your steering.
 When driving, if your car seems to veer left or right when your hands are not on the wheel, then you need your alignment checked.
 This pulling is a clear sign.

-- Suspension work—the suspension system in your car helps absorb shocks on the road.
+- You Had Recent Suspension Work—the suspension system in your car helps absorb shocks on the road.
 Since its primary function is to keep your wheels on the road’s surface, you should get an alignment check done when you have any suspension work.
 This includes coil spring replacement to increase stability or repairs to your shock absorbers and struts, which keep your car from pulling.
 A ball joint replacement is necessary if the connection between your tire and wheels and your suspension needs adjusting.
 These components make up your suspension and help keep your car stable.
 If the wheels are correctly on the road, they need to be correctly aligned as well.

-All the above problems are clear signs that your alignment needs a check-up and possible re-calibrating.
+All the above problems or situations are clear signs that your alignment needs a check-up and possible re-calibrating.
 Failing to get your alignment checked can result in more significant wear and tear on other components and premature damage to your tires.
 Your suspension and steering column can also experience issues down the line if this continues to be neglected over time.
 Learning how to take care of your car by keeping up with your maintenance is essential to avoid sudden breakdowns from happening.

 Important Tip: Always get your alignment checked when you get new tires.

 Getting new tires is a standard car maintenance task.
-Some shops may do this automatically, but they will commonly ask if you want this service included.
+Some shops may do this automatically, but they will commonly ask if you want this service included